MaxGreil/JamendoR/README.md

 Overview
 --------

 JamendoR is a R wrapper for pulling track audio features and other information from Jamendo's Web API.
-You can pull song and playlist information for a given Jamendo User (including yourself!) or enter an artist's -, album's -, or track's name and retrieve the available information in seconds.
+You can pull song and playlist information for a given Jamendo user (including yourself!) or enter an artist's -, album's -, or track's name and retrieve the available information in seconds.

 Installation
 ------------